Projected Water Scarcity Prompts Need for Farming Ingenuity

 Smart Farm Technology gives the farmer complete control over temperature, humidity, LED growing lights, and watering schedules.
 The ability to make adjustments as needed not only increases plant growth but gives consistency in plant production.
 Our farms are only 320 square feet, stackable, and compatible with nearly any environment.
 Low water usage and multiple filtration systems mean our farms only require 3-5 gallons of water per day, with no worries about contamination.
 We believe that this combination of innovation, creativity, and sustainability makes vertical hydroponic farming the future of agriculture.

-Vertical Farming is a good solution.
-Not only do inner cities deal with a lack of usable space for farming, but changing weather conditions can make it nearly impossible to grow in the colder months.
+Vertical farming is a solution that holds a lot of promise.
+Not only do low-income areas deal with a lack of usable space for farming, but changing weather conditions can make it nearly impossible to grow in the colder months.
 As the cost of fresh food continues to rise, vulnerable populations are forced to consume more fat and sugar-filled foods than ever, leading to an increase in diabetes, obesity, and other diet-related diseases.
 The good news is that there is a solution.

 How Can We Eliminate Food Deserts?